What Is Coriander Seed Oil?

 ✓ Hypolipidemic — Studies have shown that coriander decreases the uptake and enhances the breakdown of lipids, and can be used as a preventive and curative herbal against hyperlipidemia.5

 Coriander seed essential oil is obtained from the fruit of the plant through the process of steam distillation.

 How Does Coriander Seed Oil Work?

 There are different ways to maximize the use of coriander seed oil.
-It can be used topically, aromatically, as well as through ingestion.
+It can be used topically and aromatically, as well as through ingestion.
 I recommend the following applications of coriander seed oil:

 - Mix the essential oil with water and use it as a mouthwash to aid in preventing bad breath.

 - Use it as a massage oil to relieve stiffness as well as promote blood circulation.
-Massage the affected area with 10 drops of coriander seed oil and five milligrams of sesame oil.
-This mixture helps alleviate muscle pain, indigestion, digestive problems, and flatulence.
+Massage the affected area with 10 drops of coriander seed oil and 5 milligrams of sesame oil.
+This mixture helps alleviate muscle pain, indigestion, digestive problems and flatulence.

 - After using it as massage oil, add two drops of coriander seed oil in bathing water to help increase libido.

-- Add two to three drops of coriander seed oil in a burner.
+- Add two to three drops of coriander seed oil in a burner or a diffuser.
 Its aroma has a refreshing and calming effect.

 - Apply directly on your back for digestive difficulties.
 It can also be taken internally by mixing a small amount with water and honey to alleviate digestive issues.
 Honey is optional as it is simply used to enhance the taste.